toptal/xene/docs/dialogs.md

 # Dialogs

-Xene uses dialogs as basic component for describing communications with users, most of the talking logic you will write in dialogs.
+Xene uses dialogs as a basic component for describing communications with users, most of the talking logic you will write in dialogs.
 And it's pretty easy to do: you just subclass from base `Dialog` class and implement method to talk(`talk`) and either `match` or `isDefault` property.

 ## First steps
 Let's create simple dialog class and teach our bot to reply to greetings.